Make your business environmentally friendly

 Assess your impact

 You should assess your current impact on the environment.
-The Department of Environment and Heritage Protection (EHP) can help you to find and fix inefficiencies in waste, water and energy with their free ecoBiz program.
+The Chamber of Commerce and Industry Queensland (CCIQ) can help you to find and fix inefficiencies in waste, water and energy with their free ecoBiz program.

 Get everyone involved